JeffCousineau/wifi_relay/README.md

 # wifi_relay
 Web server for NodeMCU (esp8266) to control a relay.
 Can receive POST request from an IFTTT applet.
+V1 : simple web interface with a button to trigger your relay for 5 seconds.
+V2 :

 ## Configuration
 * V1 : Set your SSID and your PASSWORD